SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 name: Build
 ```

 This is the name of our workflow.
 We can call it anything we like.
-That name will appear in GitHub's UI.
+That name is what will appear in GitHub's UI.

 ```yml
 on:
   push:
 ```

 These lines describe what events can trigger our workflow.
-There's a lot of events to choose from, but these options will run it on every push to our repository.
-Or whenever we decide to manually run it in the GitHub UI.
-We can provide more configuration options here too.
+There's [a lot of events to choose](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows) from, but this option will run it on every push to our repository.

 Maybe we only want to run it on pushes to our main branch, but not any other branch.
 For this we can say:

 ```yml
 on: